RX2Solutions/RX2Solutions.github.io/_posts/2025-07-10-From Classroom to Career - A Friendly Guide for Recent College Graduates.md

 Here’s what we tell the recent grads who come to us:

-&nbsp;&nbsp;&nbsp;&nbsp;- Employers value clarity, curiosity, and composure over perfection.
+- Employers value clarity, curiosity, and composure over perfection.
-&nbsp;&nbsp;&nbsp;&nbsp;- Not knowing your path is fine—just start narrowing the field.
+- Not knowing your path is fine, just start narrowing the field.
-&nbsp;&nbsp;&nbsp;&nbsp;- Get strategic with your resume and interview prep.
+- Get strategic with your resume and interview prep.
 That’s your foot in the door.
-&nbsp;&nbsp;&nbsp;&nbsp;- Own your “why.”
+- Own your “why.”
 Your story is your edge.

+---

 ## Know Someone Who Needs This?

 Whether it’s your child, your sibling, or someone in your circle, you don’t have to figure this out alone.
-We’ve helped countless early-career professionals find traction, direction, and opportunity.
+We’ve helped countless early career professionals find traction, direction, and opportunity.

 Let’s make sure potential doesn’t go untapped.